Undecidable translational tilings with only two tiles, or one nonabelian tile: Introduction

 of solutions to $\Tile(F;E)$ looks like.
 Later on we will generalize this situation by considering systems of tiling equations rather than just a single tiling equation, and also allow for multiple tiles $F_1,\dots,F_J$ rather than a single tile $F$.

-We will focus on tiling equations in which $G$ is a finitely generated abelian group, $F$ is a finite subset of $G$, and $E$ is a subset of $G$ which is \emph{periodic}, by which we mean that $E$ is a finite union of cosets of some finite index subgroup of $G$.
+We will focus on tiling equations in which $G$ is a finitely generated abelian group, $F$ is a finite subset of $G$, and $E$ is a subset of $G$ which is \emph{periodic}, by which we mean\footnote{We caution that in some literature, the term ``periodic'' instead refers to sets that are unions of cosets of some non-trivial cyclic subgroup of $G$; in our notation, we would refer to such sets as being one-periodic.
+For instance, if $G = \Z^2$ and $A$ was an arbitrary subset of $\Z$, then $A \times \Z$ would be one-periodic, but not necessarily periodic in the sense adopted in this paper.
+The notion of an aperiodic tiling is similarly modified in some of the literature, and the notion of aperiodicity used here (see \defref{undecide}(ii)) is sometimes referred to as ``weak aperiodicity''.} that $E$ is a finite union of cosets of some finite index subgroup of $G$.
 In order to be able to talk about the decidability of such tiling problems we will need to restrict further by requiring that $G$ is an explicit finitely generated abelian group in the sense \eqref{explicit-group} discussed previously.
 The finite set $F$ can then be described explicitly in terms of a finite number of standard integers; for instance, if $F$ is a finite subset of $\Z^2 \times \Z_N$, then one can write it as

 for some standard natural number $k$ and some standard integers $a_1$ , $\dots$, $a_k$, $b_1$, $\dots$, $b_k$, $c_1$, $\dots$, $c_k$.
 Thus $F$ is now a definable set in ZFC and has counterparts $F_{\Universe^*}$ in every universe $\Universe^*$ of ZFC.
 Similarly, a periodic subset $E$ of an explicit finitely generated abelian group $\Z^d \times \Z_{N_1} \times \dots \times \Z_{N_m}$ can be written as